yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 1. In the Azure portal, open the **ContosoRG1** resource group.
 Select the public IP address for the web tier load-balancer, **ContosoWebLBPrimary**.
 Select the **Overview** tab, copy the DNS name to the clipboard, and navigate to it in a different browser tab.

-2. The Contoso application is shown.
+2. The Contoso application should load in your browser tab.
 Select **Current Policy Offerings** to view the policy list - this shows the database is accessible.
 As an additional check, edit an existing policy and save your changes to show that the database is writable.

 3. Open an Azure Bastion session with **SQLVM1** (with username `demouser@contoso.com` and password `Demo!pass123`).
 Open **SQL Server Management Studio** and connect to **SQLVM1** using Windows Authentication.
 Locate the BCDRAOG availability group, right-click and select **Show Dashboard**.
 Note that the dashboard shows **SQLVM1** as the primary replica.